guilbaults/TrailblazingTurtle/README.md

 AUTHENTICATION_BACKENDS.insert(0, 'userportal.authentication.staffRemoteUserBackend')
 ```

 This bypasses the authentication and will use the `REMOTE_USER` header or env variable to authenticate the user.
 This is useful to be able to try the portal without having to set up a full IDP environment.
-The REMOTE_USER method can be used when using shibboleth or other IDP.
-SAML2 is now the preferred authentication method for production.
+The REMOTE_USER method can be used when using some IDP such as Shibboleth.
+SAML2 based IDP is now the preferred authentication method for production.

 Examine the default configuration in `userportal/settings/` and override any settings in `99-local.py` as needed.